felipecrv/jsx-requirejs-plugin/README.md

 `components/Timer.jsx`, parse it with Facebook's JSXTransformer and execute the resulting JavaScript source.

+## Configuration options <a name="options"></a>

-To make it load a file with a `.jsx` extension (`components/Timer.jsx`) add the following parameter to the RequireJS config object:
+To load files containing JSX code with a specific extension (`components/Timer.jsx`) add the following parameter to the RequireJS config
+object:

     require.config({
       // ...